Welcome to Seneca Lake Brewing Co.

 Formed in 2014 by British native - Bradley Gillett, Seneca Lake Brewing Company had one vision in mind - to become the leading provider of Cask & Bottle Conditioned Real Ales in New York State.
 Operating on an 8 barrel brewing system imported from Lancashire, UK, Seneca Lake Brewing Company produces a diverse portfolio of cask & bottle conditioned real ales including their flagship British Style Real Ales.

-Under the careful eye of head brewer - George Pusins each batch of ale produced is to the highest quality ensuring that every pint poured can be enjoyed to the fullest.
+each batch of ale produced is to the highest quality ensuring that every pint poured can be enjoyed to the fullest.
 As New York State's only dedicated cask ale brewery Seneca Lake Brewing Company is setting the standards for cask & bottle conditioned ales across the State.
-Enjoy a pint & conversation with Bradley & George pulled through a traditional British Beer Engine in our Tap Room – The Beerocracy a true turn of the century Tudor Style British Pub nestled in the heart of the Finger Lakes.
+Enjoy a pint & conversation with Bradley or any of our team pulled through a traditional British Beer Engine in our Tap Room – The Beerocracy a true turn of the century Tudor Style British Pub nestled in the heart of the Finger Lakes.

 Owner & founder